 METHODS

 We use a niche theoretic construct based on Taper and Case (1985).
-This construct can be summarized as follows: It is assumed that the consumer species compete for resources whose abundance can be mapped over a single resource trait axis (e.g., body size of preys, corolla length of flowering species etc.).
+This construct can be summarized as follows: It is assumed that the consumer species compete for resources whose abundance can be mapped over a single resource trait axis (e.g., body size of prey, corolla length of flowering species etc.).
 Similarly, resource niches of consumer species are unidimensional across a single common trait (e.g., body sizes of predators or proboscis/beak length of nectar feeders etc.) and there is one-to-one mapping of an individual consumer’s trait and the mean resource trait it consumes.
 Therefore, the strength of competition between individuals of traits z and z’ is simply the overlap between resource utility curves of those individuals across resource trait axis and it is also a function of difference between z and z’.
 This function is commonly called a competitive kernel.

 Model description: